Low-Rank Evolutionary Deep Neural Networks via Adaptive Tangent-Space Reduction: Acknowledgment

 \section{Acknowledgment}

-We would like to thank the support of National Science Foundation (DMS-2053746, DMS-2134209, ECCS-2328241, CBET-2347401 and OAC-2311848), and U.S.~Department of Energy (DOE) Office of Science Advanced Scientific Computing Research program DE-SC0023161, and DOE–Fusion Energy Science, under grant number: DE-SC0024583.
+We gratefully acknowledge the support of National Science Foundation (DMS-2533878, DMS-2053746, DMS-2134209, ECCS-2328241, CBET-2347401 and OAC-2311848), and U.S.~Department of Energy (DOE) Office of Science Advanced Scientific Computing Research program DE-SC0023161, the SciDAC LEADS Institute, and DOE–Fusion Energy Science, under grant number: DE-SC0024583.